Zarrie/Functional-Programming/README.md

 # Functional-Programming
-Functional programming examples in scheme
+Functional programming examples in scheme and Haskell